-With toilets and garbage disposals working overtime, chances of them getting clogged, overflowing and malfunctioning increase.
-Mr. Rooter Plumbing recommends homeowners prepare their bathrooms before their guests arrive, and keep an eye on their kitchens during the game.
+To keep toilets from clogging or overflowing and garbage disposals from malfunctioning, Hall recommends homeowners prep their bathrooms before guests arrive and keep an eye on their kitchens during the game.

-- Remove small objects and clutter on toilet tanks that could fall in, causing it to clog.
+- Remove small objects from the top of the toilet tank that could fall in, causing a clog.

 - Locate and learn how to use the water shut-off valve under the toilet tank in case of an emergency.
 (It's a good idea to test it as well!)